 The Marriott Bonvoy™ Amex Card for Canadians is one of the best travel cards in Canada, hands-down.
-It comes with an exceptional welcome bonus of 60,000 points—which we’ll show you how to turn into 18 nights at a 5-star hotel—an additional free hotel night every year after the first year, and an impressive travel insurance policy to keep you and your belongings safe and secure.
+It comes with an exceptional welcome bonus of 50,000 points (required spend: $1,500, conditions apply)—which we’ll show you how to turn into 16 nights at a 5-star hotel—an additional free hotel night every year after the first year, and an impressive travel insurance policy to keep you and your belongings safe and secure.

 With an annual fee of just $120, this card pays for itself several times over, even for infrequent travelers.
 Even if you plan to spend just one night per year in a hotel, the Marriott Bonvoy™ Amex Card for Canadians is a no-brainer.